7 Warning Signs of Gaslighting in Relationships and How to Stop It

 1. No matter what – even if you have proof (!) – your partner lies and denies.
 When a gaslighter lies, the lies are obvious and blatant.

-2. Your partner is bankrupt when it comes to character and integrity.
+2. Your partner is bankrupt when it comes to character and integrity, which is a hallmark of a toxic relationship.
 They can’t match their words with their actions (and subsequent patterns).
 Ever.
 Because of this, it’s imperative that you judge them solely on what they DO.
 Always listen to their actions and patterns.
 It’s their words that they rely so heavily on to manipulate and wear you down over time.

 3. Gaslighters project everything onto you.
 Everything that they accuse you (and others) of, they embody.
 The level of hypocrisy and contradiction is through the roof.
 They do this because they know that you’ll get so defensive and involved in “proving them wrong,” they will have a much easier time propelling their agenda.
 They want you to be distracted and preoccupied with “trying to be better” at all times.